 The annual Climb School is a great introduction to basic mountaineering and rock climbing skills.
 Chemeketan Climb School, or an equivalent, is required to participate in the club sponsored climbs.
-Please read this description and, if interested, sign up and register at the end of the page under the Registration section.
-Climb school dates for 2014 are April 2, 9, 12, and 13.
+Please read this description and, if interested, register at the end of the page under the Registration section.
+Climb School dates for 2015 are April 8, 15, 18 and 19.

-The purpose of the climb school is to introduce students to the basic rock and snow skills necessary to participate safely on club climbs.
+The purpose of Climb School is to introduce students to the basic rock and snow skills necessary to participate safely on club climbs.
 It also serves to introduce students to the physical and mental requirements to become safe and proficient team members, and provides a foundation for further learning.

 Though no previous climb experience is necessary, it should be noted that mountaineering is a strenuous activity and participants should be in good physical condition.
 Being in good physical and aerobic shape will both allow you to enjoy the activity and enhance your ability to participate successfully.

-The number of climb school participants is limited to 45.
-Climb School students must be at least 16 years old by April 12, 2014.
-Each climb school student who is 16 or 17 years old must be accompanied by a responsible adult who is a paid climb school participant and agrees to stay with the younger participant throughout the field session weekend.
-(The Climb School Coordinator retains the right to waive the fees of the participant guardian at the Coordinators discretion.)
-Climb school students who are at least 18 years old do not require an accompanying guardian.
+The number of Climb School participants is limited to 45.
+Climb School students must be at least 16 years old by April 18, 2015.
+Each Climb School student who is 16 or 17 years old must be accompanied by a responsible adult who is a paid Climb School participant and agrees to stay with the younger participant throughout the field session weekend.
+(The Climb School Coordinator retains the right to waive the fees of the participant guardian at the Coordinator's discretion.)
+Climb School students who are at least 18 years old do not require an accompanying guardian.

-While the lecture portion of the classroom sessions are offered en masse, the remainder of the instruction and practice will occur in smaller groups of 6 to 8 individuals.
-If you wish to be in a group with another individual, please let the climb coordinator know and we will make every effort to place you together.
-Current roster, status, and field session assignments are available by clicking the appropriate buttons.
+While the lecture portion of the classroom sessions are offered en masse, the remainder of the instruction and practice will occur in smaller groups of 6 to 8 students.
+If you wish to be in a group with another student, please let the climb coordinator know and we will make every effort to place you together.
+Current roster, status, and field session assignments are available by clicking the buttons below.